laszukdawid/PyEMD/README.md

 -  different settings and configurations of vanilla EMD.
 -  Image decomposition (EMD2D & BEMD) (experimental, no support)

-*PyEMD* allows to use different splines for envelopes, stopping criteria and extrema interpolation.
+*PyEMD* allows you to use different splines for envelopes, stopping criteria and extrema interpolations.

 ### Available splines